elfnor/symmetrytile/README.md

 Basically it rotates and or flips copies of the cell, combines them to form a tile and then copies that tile to fill a new image.

-Some galleries of images produced with this plug-in can be found here.
+Some galleries of images produced with this plug-in can be found [here](http://elfnor.gihub.io/symmetrytilegallery).

 ##Installation##

+Requires [GIMP](http://www.gimp.org/) to be installed.

 From within GIMP find out where your plug-in directory is:

 Edit>Preferences>Folders>Plug-ins

-For Linux the plug-in directory  will be `~\.gimp-2.8\plugins` Copy the file `symmetry_tile.py` to this folder and make it "executable".
+For Linux the plug-in directory will probably be `~/.gimp-2.8/plugins` Copy the file `symmetry_tile.py` to this folder and make it "executable".
 To do this: select the plug-in from your file browser, click properties and check the box "Allow executable" under the permissions tab.

-For Windows the plug-in directory will be
+For Windows the plug-in directory will be probably be `C:\Users\username\gimp-2.8\plug-ins`.
+Copy the file `symmetry_tile.py` to this folder.

+Restart GIMP to activate the plugin.

 ##Usage##